These are the top Super Bowl 2022 matchup predictions

 - Joe BurrowLiveTodayTomorrowvs--|

-Ranking the best potential Super Bowl LVI matchups originally appeared on NBC Sports Washington
+Ranking the best potential Super Bowl LVI matchups originally appeared on NBC Sports Boston

 Super Wild Card Weekend was anything but super.
 Four of the six games were decided by at least two touchdowns, and three were 20-plus-point blowouts.